JimiSweden/modern-react-with-redux-2019-streams-with-hooks/README.md

-# A React app with redux, hooks, Google Auth, OBS Streaming
+# React app with redux, hooks, Google Auth, OBS Streaming
 From coding along with Stephen Grider in his Udemy course https://www.udemy.com/react-redux
-- if you are new or kind of new to React I highly recommend it, at least read the descrition to see what's in it, I did learn some stuff - also it was really nice to code along and have the structure and requirements even if I built my app with the new hooks, cause I could fokus on what it should look like and how it should function (new in 2019)
+- if you are new or kind of new to React I highly recommend it, at least read the descrition to see what's in it, I did learn some stuff - and it was really nice to code along and have the structure and requirements as I built my app with the new (new in 2019) hooks system and only functional components, where Stephen builds the app with class components.
+I could fokus on what it should look like and how it should function and not be destracted by designing and feature creeping =)

 ## the App consists of
 streams\api - where we fetch and save data (very simple)